Hema-Sri-Ch/mini-project/Polybench/README.md

 --> Execute extract.ipynb in each of the above to get the extracted power values and plots that are directed to Powers directory (The computed results are already stored there)

+--> Final data regarding Powers is stored in Powers directory

+--> Final data regarding Time taken is stored in Times/Data-plots directory